 Meriwether broke ground on the Hugo House in May 2016 on behalf of Hugo Properties.
 The mixed-use development consists of a six-story building including a 10,300-square foot community center (Hugo House Writer’s Center) and 1,500 square feet of ground level retail space.
-Parking for 95 vehicles will be located below grade.
+Parking for 69 vehicles is located below grade.
 The upper floors include 80 apartment units.
 The project helps the Hugo House, a nationally acclaimed non-profit (www.hugohouse.org), continue to serve local writers and the arts community for decades to come by providing new “place for writers.”
-Project completion is anticipated by 2Q 2018.
+Project completion is anticipated in May 2018.

 Meriwether Parters acquired the 2501 Eastlake property in July 2015 in an off-market transaction.
 The property includes a 7,400 square foot retail building located in the Eastlake neighborhood of Seattle, WA.
 The building is situated on a 11,000 square foot parcel zoned NC2-40.
 In addition, to the west of the building is a 7,000 square foot parcel zoned L2 currently used as a surface parking lot.
 At acquisition, the property was 97% leased to five commercial tenants.